Resolvent approach to diffusions with discontinuous scale: Abstract

 \section{Abstract}

 Quasidiffusion is an extension of regular diffusion which can be described as a Feller process on $\mathbb{R}$ with infinitesimal operator $\sL=\frac{1}{2}D_\fm D_\bs$.
 Here, $\bs(x)=x$ and $\fm$ refers to the (not necessarily fully supported) speed measure.
 In this paper, we will examine an analogous operator where the scale function $\bs$ is general and only assumed to be non-decreasing.
 We find that, like regular diffusion or quasidiffusion, the reproducing kernel can still be generated by two specific positive monotone solutions of the $\alpha$-harmonic equation $\sL f=\alpha f$ for each $\alpha>0$.
 Our main result shows that this reproducing kernel is able to induce a Markov process, which is identical to that obtained in \cite{S79} using a semigroup approach or in \cite{L23} through Dirichlet forms.
-Further investigations into the properties of this process will be presented.
+Further investigations into the properties of this process will be presented. \keywords{Quasidiffusions \and Discontinuous scale \and Resolvent \and Reproducing kernel \and Ray-Knight compactification}